- Author: Surendra K. Dara

 Feedback about the app can be submitted through this feature.

-Different information sources can be access from the menu options (above).
+Different information sources can be accessed from the menu options (above).
 Articles from eJournals (below).

 - Author: Surendra K. Dara

 Extending research information is an important part of Cooperative Extension.
 As communication technology is advancing every day, using modern channels of communication are important for successfully reaching out to growers, PCAs, and other key players of the agriculture industry.
 Electronic newsletters - Strawberries and Vegetables and Pest News, traditional newsletter – Central Coast Agriculture Highlights, Facebook posts, Twitter feeds - @calstrawberries and @calveggies, and Tumblr posts, and online repository of meeting handouts and presentations are some of the tools that play a critical role in making important information about my strawberry and vegetable extension program readily available to the agricultural industry.
 Popularity of smartphones has made all these sources handy, both literally and figuratively.
 Smartphone applications are becoming popular in agriculture to provide information, monitor various aspects, and for decision making.
 However, there are no such applications to help California strawberry and vegetable growers.
 In an effort to provide easy access to pest and disease information on various crops, IPMinfo was developed and is currently available for free download for iPhones on App Store.
 The first version was released in December, 2014 and an updated version was released in April, 2015.